webaverse/docs/docs/glossary.md

 ### XRPackages

-[XRPackages (XRPKs)](./dev-guides/1-xrpackage-overview.md) are distributed 3D spatial web applications that can be loaded anywhere.
+[XRPackages (XRPKs)](./dev-guides/1-xrpackage-overview.md) are distributed 3D spatial web 'applications' that can be loaded anywhere.
 XRPackages compile various asset types like WebXR and GTLF into modular, standardized Web Bundle pacakges (`.wbn` files) that enable virtual objects to interact with each other in the Webaverse.

 ### Tracked Controllers